Cabdulahi555/Assignments/CISC187/week-13/activity.md

 		return collection;
 }
 ```
+	- The function created a collection array then polupalted it with a new string for every pair i, j; For the array of N elements there are apporx.
+N^2 pair which means that the collection of arrays will grow about N^2 elements.
+The space complexity is O(N^2)
 2. Following is a function that reverses an array.
 Describe its *space* complexity in terms of Big O:

 ```